rmatil/uzh-software-construction/README.md

 *Note* that you have to import each subfolder within `week6` as dedicated project into EiffelStudio.
 Use the `.ecf` files within the folders for this purpose.

+### Week 10
+This folder contains a complete example of a filesystem, using a `Composite` Pattern in order to create its structure, as well as a `Visitor` to traverse it.
+Further, it illustrates the concept of linking between instances of objects.

+Eventually, it contains Unit Tests for two classes.
+Have a look at the folder `test`.

+**Note**: _It is possible to create links which do cause infinite loops while generating output, e.g. a link pointing to its parent element.
+This was primarily used within the exercise session._

+### Week 11
+As of now, contains an example of how you can find out the type of an exception.
+It provides an `EXCEPTION_ASSERTER` which inherits from `EXCEPTION_MANAGER_FACTORY` which in turn allows us to have a granular look at what kind of exceptions were thrown and provides further utilities in the context of exceptions.

 ## Installation

 * Clone this repository by running `git clone git@github.com:rmatil/uzh-software-construction.git`